Home

 Copper Rings

 Enamelled Copper rings are made from dead soft copper wire; they are weaker than hard aluminum rings.
-It is better to use smaller sizes in your designs to compensate for this.

 The coating is quite flexible and durable and a good range of bright colors is available.